hawkinsw/CS5138/NetworkLabConfiguration/LabConfiguration.md

 ![TODO](./images/ubuntunetworksettings.png)

 Click on the _IPv4_ tab (indicated in red in the following image).
 In the _Addresses_ section, make the IP address be 10.3.2.2, the netmask be 255.255.255.0 and the gateway be 10.3.2.1 (indicated in green in the following image).
-Finally, set 8.8.8.8 as the DNS server (indicated in blue in the following image).
+Finally, set 10.25.3.2 as the DNS server (indicated in blue in the following image).
 When you are done, press _Apply_ (the green button in the upper-right portion of the screen).

 ![TODO](./images/ubuntunetworkipv4.png)

 Setting the values the way that we did above will assign the analysis machine the 10.3.2.2 IPv4 address on the 10.3.2.0/24 network.
 It will set the analysis VM's router to 10.3.2.1, the Kali VM (we will configure the Kali VM next).
-These settings configure the Kali VM to use Google's anycast server at 8.8.8.8 to perform DNS resolution.
+These settings configure the analysis VM to use UC's internal DNS server.

+> Note: Using UC's internal DNS server means that this configuration will only work when you are on campus.
+To use the configuration off campus, you should change the DNS server setting to the IP address of a different DNS server (8.8.8.8 is a good choice!).

 ### Configuring The VMs: Kali VM